kacheryhub/kachery-doc/doc/storage.md

 In short, the data on the cloud storage cache has no particular organization, but the kachery system is not concerned with this in any way.

-### Splitting Files into Pages
+### Splitting files into pages

-To improve the speed and robustness of data transfer, records (with any kind of information) over a threshold size are split into multiple chunks, or *pages*, which are stored as discrete units within the kachery storage hierarchy.
+To improve the speed and robustness of data transfer, records (with any kind of information) over a threshold size are split into multiple chunks, or *pages*, of 20 million bytes each.
+These are stored as discrete
+units within the kachery storage hierarchy.
 The overall data record includes a *manifest* that tells kachery how to put the pieces back together.
 With this design, it is possible to transfer a record through multiple simultaneous connections, and easy to resume an interrupted partial download with minimal need for redundant downloading.
 This process is transparent to the kachery user.

-At present, the threshold size is 20 MB, but **IS THERE A SETTING OR CUSTOMIZATION OR ANYTHING?**